 - adequate laboratory experience, preferably in independent research

 It is the responsibility of the applicant to obtain a research supervisor.
-Before submitting the on-line application, applicants are strongly advised to look into the research interests of potential supervisors and to contact them.
+Applicants are strongly encouraged to email before submitting an application to see if there is a potential for a supervisor (please include your transcript and CV).
+Applicants are also advised to look into the research interests of potential supervisors and to contact them.
 (Connecting with a Supervisor)

 TOEFL or IELTS Scores